What Are the Low-Key Signs That Reveal a Person’s True Character?

 16. Open to Feedback

-Humility and a desire for development are demonstrated by someone receptive to criticism and eager to get better.
+Humility and a desire for development are demonstrated by someone receptive to criticism and eager to improve.
 Instead of taking criticism personally, they view it as an opportunity to grow and improve.

-A person who solicits and acts upon comments on their work is exhibiting a dedication to personal development.
+A person who solicits and acts on feedback about their work is demonstrating dedication to personal development.

 17. Supportive in Difficult Times